Brand-Boosting-GmbH/awork-sdk/README.md

 ## Found a bug?

 This library is quite new and there may be bugs.
-[Please open a issue](https://github.com/Brand-Boosting-GmbH/awork-sdk/issues) if you think you encountered a bug.
+[Please open an issue](https://github.com/Brand-Boosting-GmbH/awork-sdk/issues) if you think you encountered a bug.

 ## ToDos

 We are trying to maintain this project as actively as possible.
-[Please open a issue](https://github.com/Brand-Boosting-GmbH/awork-sdk/issues) if you have a specific feature request.
+[Please open an issue](https://github.com/Brand-Boosting-GmbH/awork-sdk/issues) if you have a specific feature request.

 - [ ] Documenting the OAuthClient and OAuthServer Class
 - [ ] EasyOAuth Service for serverless applications